Concurrent Force System - Definition, Types

 What is Concurrent Force System?

-The word "concurrent force system" has two main parts: "concurrent" and "force system".
-Here, concurrent implies that "the things criss-cross throughout a single point," whereas "force system" implies a "group of forces."
+The word concurrent force system has two main parts: concurrent and force system.
+Here, concurrent implies that he things criss-cross throughout a single point, whereas force system implies a group of forces.
 The definition of a concurrent force system can be easily determined by merging the definitions of these two.

 Concurrent Force System Definition